User Journeys Are Spirals, Not Lines

 If journeys are not lines, what are they?

+For me, the image that best captures it is the spiral.
 A spiral has structure, but it allows for movement: loops, returns, pauses, accelerations.
 It makes room for people to revisit a touchpoint, not as they were before, but as they have become since.
 It acknowledges that engagement is not static; it happens across time.

 Think of how someone’s digital engagement shifts after a life event, a change in work rhythm, or even an algorithm tweak.
 A commuter checking their phone between stations does not inhabit the same temporality as an influencer tied to posting windows or a night-shift nurse seeking connection after midnight.